TNegash/snapCloud/privateSnapCloudOnPI.md

 7. Keep the second option "Place all certificates in the following store" ticked and click Next.
 8. Click Finish.

+## Adjusting server runtime configuration
+This is mainly done to enable the usage of the domain name snap.winna.er with https in the productive runtime environment: To achieve this adjust the code of the file config.lua as in https://github.com/TNegash/snapCloud/blob/master/config.lua.

-## 15. Handling HTTPS Requests from Private Server
+## Handling HTTPS Requests from Private Server

 To avoid issues related to HTTPS requests from the private server, make the following changes in both **snapCloud** and **snap**: